wekuume/wekuume-content/en/topics/practice-1-emergencies/5-web-attack/3-5-learn.md

  Verify that this is a malicious takeover of your website.
 An unfortunate but legal practice is to buy recently expired domain names to ‘take over’ the traffic they had for advertising purposes.
 <br>
 # Make payments on time
-To prevent this, it is very important to keep payments for your domain name in order.
+To prevent this, it is very important to keep payments for your domain name on time.
 <br>
 > Step 2
 # Regain control of your website

-If your website has been defaced, first regain control of your website login account and reset its password, see the [Account Hijacking](topics/practice-1-emergencies/2-account-hijacked/1-1-intro.md) lesson for help.
+If your website has been defaced, first regain control of your website login account and reset its password, see the Account Hijacking lesson for help.
 <br>
 > Step 3
 # Make a backup of the defaced website